pikull/link-blocker/README.md

 ## new features to add

-- toggle switch for enabling blocking
-- make a dynamic blocking list
+- make a dynamic blocking list [in progress]